verekia/manapotion/README.md

 ## Virtual joysticks

-⚠️ React and vanilla-only for now ⚠️
+⚠️ Svelte not supported yet ⚠️

 Mana Potion includes **🗿 non-reactive** and **headless** virtual joysticks for mobile controls.
 Each virtual joystick is associated with a single `<JoystickArea />`.
 You can create your own Joystick objects with `createJoystick()` or use one of the two default ones that are already available on the joysticks store.
 The default ones are called `movement` and `rotation` joysticks.